rustfoundation/foundation.rust-lang.org/news/save-the-date-rustconf-2024-september-10-13.md

 ## Tickets & Registration

 Ticket pricing and registration details will be available soon.
-We plan to feature a variety of options and affordability offers to make it possible for as many Rustaceans as possible to join us at RustConf.&nbsp;
+We plan to feature a variety of options and affordability offers to make it possible for as many Rustaceans as possible to join us at RustConf as possible.&nbsp;

 ## 2024 Program Committee & CFP